 “A recent report in the U.K. suggested that the green roof market there is expanding at a rate of 17% each year.
 The world’s largest rooftop farm will open in Paris in 2020, following similar schemes in New York City and Chicago.
 Stuttgart, in Germany, is thought of as “the green roof capital of Europe,” while Singapore is even installing green roofs on buses

 These increasingly radical urban designs can help cities adapt to the monumental challenges they face, such as access to resources and a lack of green space due to development.
-But buy-in from city authorities, businesses, and other institutions is crucial to ensuring their success—as is research investigating different options to suit the variety of rooftop spaces found in cities.”
+But buy-in from city authorities, businesses, and other institutions are crucial to ensuring their success—as is research investigating different options to suit the variety of rooftop spaces found in cities.”

 For more on this report, please click here.

 With rainfall amounts on the rise globally, it’s a crucial time to examine how cities can retrofit their existing building infrastructure to alleviate flood damage and deal with stormwater in a more sustainable manner.

 Green infrastructure technologies, such as permeable pavements, bioswales, cisterns and green roofs, are now commonly recommended to confront extreme weather events.